skaftab0918/Personal_Finance_Manager/README.md

-# Personal Finance Manager
+# Personal Finance Manager 💰

 The Personal Finance Manager is a web application designed to help users track their expenses, set budgets, and visualize their financial data in real-time.
 Built with a modern tech stack, this application leverages Redis for real-time updates and Socket.IO for seamless communication between the frontend and backend.

-## Features
+## Features ✨

 - Expense Tracking: Easily log and categorize daily expenses.

-- Real-Time Updates: Get instant updates on expense changes using Redis and Socket.IO.
+- Real-Time Updates: Get instant updates on expense changes using Socket.IO.
 - Data Visualization: Interactive charts and graphs to visualize financial data.
 - User Authentication: Secure login and registration system with JWT-based authentication.

+## Tech Stack 🛠️

+**Frontend:** React, React Router, Axios, AOS (Animate On Scroll), CSS Modules.

+**Server:** Node, Express, MongoDB, Socket.IO,JWT (JSON Web Tokens).

+# Getting Started 🚀
+## Prerequisites
+Node.js and npm installed on your machine.

+MongoDB installed or a MongoDB Atlas account for cloud database.

+## Steps to Run the Project

-## Environment Variables
+## Setup Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+Create a .env file in the backend folder and add the following:

 `MONGO_URI=mongodb://localhost:27017/finance-manager`

 `JWT_SECRET=your_jwt_secret_key`

-## Tech Stack

-**Frontend:**React, React Router, Axios, AOS (Animate On Scroll), CSS Modules.

-**Server:** Node, Express, MongoDB, Redis, Socket.IO,JWT (JSON Web Tokens).

 ## Run Locally